AishatAdewoyin/AishatAdewoyin/README.md

 ### 🤝 Contributing or Collaborating

-If you find any issue or have any idea(s) for the improvement of my projects, please feel free to contribute.
+If you find any issues or have any idea(s) for the improvement of my projects, please feel free to contribute.
 You can fork the repository you'll like to contribute to, create a new branch, make your changes, and submit a pull request.

 If you would like to explore my projects or have any questions or suggestions for me, feel free to reach out via social media.
 I'm always open to learning and collaborating.